-(b) The provider shall, in collaboration with the case manager, ascertain and recoup any third-party resource(s) available to the individual before billing ODA or its designee.
-ODA or its designee may then pay the unpaid balance up to the lesser of the provider's billed charge or the maximum allowable payment established in appendix A to rule 5160-1-06.1 of the Administrative Code.
+(b) The provider shall, in collaboration with the ODA's designee, ascertain and recoup any third-party resource(s) available to the individual before billing ODA or its designee.
+ODA or its designee may then pay the unpaid balance up to the lesser of the provider's billed charge or the maximum allowable payment established in the appendix to rule 5160-1-06.1 of the Administrative Code.

-(c) The provider shall submit the price for an item to be purchased or rented no more than two business days after the case manager's request.
-The provider shall purchase, deliver, and install (as appropriate) the authorized item(s) before submitting a bill to ODA's designee.
-The billed amount for each item shall not exceed the item rate authorized by the case manager.
+(c) The provider shall provide the price for an item to be purchased or rented to the ODA's designee no more than two business days after the ODA's designee's request.
+The provider shall purchase, deliver, and install (as appropriate) the authorized item(s) before billing ODA's designee.
+The billed amount for each item shall not exceed the item rate authorized by ODA's designee.

 (5) Delivery and verification: